Simone Veil: Return to France

 Simone Jacob returned to France and started studying law at the University of Paris before going to the Institut d'études politiques, where she met Antoine Veil.
 The couple married on 26 October 1946, and would go on to have three sons, Jean, Nicolas, and Pierre-François.
 They moved to live in the American occupation zone in Germany.
 In 1952, Madeleine Jacob died with her son in a car accident after visiting Simone in Stuttgart.

 Political career

-Simone Veil in Deauville, 31 May 1988.